PAKdev1993/Symfony-StatsFilmsBundle/README.md

 # Symfony 3.4 - StatFilmsBundle

 **Purpose**
-This is only a training Bundle
+This is only a traning Bundle
 This bundle allow to upload a given list of films on .csv file, add datas in database and display few stats.

 **Diclaimer**